FMMT666/SyrSafeTechLogger/README.md

 Displaying "an error occurred" or simply a rotating icon seem to be the only functionalities this horsehite app possesses.
 Even when it's supposedly "working", it takes five clicks (six if the app has logged you out, seven if an alarm has occurred that needs to be acknowledged), each with a 50% chance of a fatal deadlock, to reach the page where profiles can be selected.
 After selecting a new one, the rotating icon spins indefinitely, necessitating the closure of the app.

 ---
+The logger now ran for about two weeks, 24/7, with a 1s delay between each set of polls.
+Everything (and the Syr) is working as expected.
+Occasionally, polling errors occur, but this only affects one measurement of each set.

+Nice.

+---
 (*1*) Actually it was a dripping water tap, about one drop every 2s and a leaking toilet flush.
 That didn't look like 7l at all, but good to know the Syr can detect it.